Justin-Watkins/Justin-Watkins.github.io/09-Research.md

 There are a multitude of resources that you can leverage to learn more about experiment design and we have already covered a few methods for analyzing data produced through experiments such as ANOVA.
 Any book on analysis will cover experiment design to a degree.
 We'll try to hit the high points and demonstrate a couple of practical examples.
 In terms of a framework for discussion, we used "Designing experiments and analyzing data" [@Maxwell1990] by Maxwell and Delaney and "Applied Survey Data Analysis" [@Heeringa2014] by Heeringa, West, and Berglund as a high level reference.

-There are lots of survey designs and there are lots of considerations.
+There are lots of survey designs..
 That said, we are not designing experiments to test the validity of a vaccine.
 The stakes are not as high for you working on the business-side of a professional sports team.
 Most of the experiments you conduct won't need much rigor and you may not even concern yourself with actual experiment design.
 However, to be a complete analyst you will want to be familiar with it.
 To me this is analogous to understanding that to find the area under a curve you could use an integral.
 If you understand enough to be dangerous, you will probably be safe in our world.

 Experiment design is really about validity.
 You are concerned about your results having merit in real-world applications.
 There are also multiple types of validity such as _statistical conclusion validity_ and _construct validity_.
 Much of the analysis we have covered to date has been on _statistical conclusion validity_.
 That is, do your results meet specific criteria related to testing your hypothesis. _Construct validity_ refers to drawing the correct conclusions from that analysis.
 There are many other potential problems with the validity of an experiment.
 Always keep this in the back of your mind.